mikke89/RmlUiDoc/pages/rcss/decorators.md

 /* declares a tiled-box decorater by several sprites */
 decorator: tiled-box(
 	window-tl, window-t, window-tr,
 	window-l, window-c, window-r,
 	window-bl, window-b, window-br
 );

- /* declares an image decorator by the url of an image */
+/* declares an image decorator by the url of an image, displayed across the content box of the element */
-decorator: image( invader.tga );
+decorator: image( invader.tga ) content-box;
 ```

 For the built-in decorators with support for images and sprites, the specified 'src' looks for a [sprite](sprite_sheets.html) with the same name first.
 If none exists, then it treats it as a file name for an image.